imadeelnazar/WP-Advance-Filter/README.md

 ## View

-the Plugin create a menu entry in `  Settings->WP  Plugin React ` , visit this page to see the result.
+the Plugin create a menu entry in `  Dashboard > WP Advance Filter ` , visit this page to see the result.